-Dodd-Frank rulemaking will continue over the next several years.
+Dodd-Frank rulemaking may continue over the next several years.
 The conformance date for the Volcker Rule, which prohibits banking entities active in the U.S. and their affiliates from certain proprietary trading and specified relationships with private investment funds, was July 21, 2015.
 U.S. regulators extended until July 21, 2017 the requirement that banking entities, including the Bank and its subsidiaries, conform all of their investments in, and relationships with, private investment funds in place before December 31, 2013.
-The Bank completed a significant review of its operations and developed policies and procedures to meet both the July 21, 2015 deadline and the July 21, 2017 deadline, and now has systems in place to assess, monitor, and report on Volcker Rule compliance across the Enterprise.
-In addition, under Dodd-Frank, most over-the-counter derivatives are now subject to a comprehensive regulatory regime.
-Certain derivatives are now required to be centrally cleared and traded on an exchange and are subject to reporting and business conduct requirements.
-Capital and margin requirements relating to derivatives are currently being considered by international regulators, and margin requirements have been adopted by U.S. regulators.
-The SEC has adopted rules for security-based swap dealers and other participants in the security-based swap market, including registration requirements.
-The date or dates for registration, which depends on additional SEC rulemaking, have not been set.
-BMO is preparing for the impact of such requirements.
+The Bank completed a significant review of its operations and developed policies and procedures to meet both the July 21, 2015 deadline and the July 21, 2017 deadline, and now has systems in place to comply with and to assess, monitor, and report on Volcker Rule compliance across the Enterprise.